jmurrii/Milestone-Project-1/README.md

-Features
+## Features

-Existing Features
+## Existing Features

-Spotify player
+### Spotify player
 * ...Embedded Spotify Player allows user listen to our music on our homepage

+### Music Player
+* ...
+This gives the user the option to listen to our music if they don't have a Spotify account

-Cross link
+### Cross link
+* ...
 The small font awesome cross towards the bottom of the 'About' page links to a two-minute meditation website which was added to make the user experience more personalised

-Features Left to Implement
+## Features Left to Implement
 * A functioning Newsletter/Email Database.
 * A functioning store to sell merchandise, vinyl’s etc.

-When I learn the required technologies I will implement these features.
+When I learn how to use the required technologies I will implement these features.

-Technologies Used
+## Technologies Used

     1. HTML5
     2. CSS3